twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 ## Part 3: Integration testing

 Unit tests have been throughly covered by now, so let's move on to "integration" testing.
 These tests will examine how our application functions when a realistic user-generated operation is performed.
-In contrast to unit tests, integration tests exercise the _entire_ application, so we will need to have a running server in order to run these tests.
-We'll need to write code that will open up a browser, load our application, and then perform one or more common tasks.
+In contrast to unit tests, integration tests exercise the _entire_ application, so we will need to have a running server in order to execute these tests.
+We'll also need to write code that will open up a browser, load our application, and then perform one or more common tasks.

 ### Tools to help us write and run our tests